 - Transfer abroad of existing domestic pension plans

 Labour mobility is an essential element for the successful integration of business across the globe.
 Expatriates, with their finely honed skills, are important factors in this equation.
 The unhindered movement of labour contributes towards growth and economic prosperity; it also helps to make the world economy more dynamic and competitive.
 Due to the mobile nature of international employee contracts, expatriates are in prime position to take full advantage of offshore pension planning opportunities.

-View our explanatory video about Pension plans for expats below:
+View our explanatory video about Pension plans for expats on the right hand column.